sasasamaes/SRust-Basic-Stellar-nextjs-yarn/packages/README.md

 └── README.md
 ```

-- New Soroban contracts can be put in `soroban` folder, each in their own directory.
+- New Soroban contracts can be put in `ContractsScaffoldRust/` folder, each in their own directory.
 There is already a `simple-escrow` contract in there to get you started.
 - Contracts should have their own `Cargo.toml` files that rely on the top-level `Cargo.toml` workspace for their dependencies.